 During his time in the House of Commons he chaired the Information Select Committee (1997-2001) and specialised in information technology issues and legislation such as the Data Protection Act, the Regulation of Investigatory Powers Act and the Communications Act.
 He is a member of the Government's Digital Advisory Board and chaired the Cabinet Office's Power of Information Task Force in 2008-09 which explored how to improve the use of government data.
 He has served as an academic visitor at the Oxford Internet Institute, and has been a member of the Hansard Society Advisory Council since 2005.

-The BBC's Parliamentary Correspondent he contributes to and presents a range of programmes across the BBC's radio and television output.
-Since 2002 he has been the correspondent for BBC Radio 4's Today in Parliament, presents BBC Parliament's political book review show, BOOKtalk, and regularly blogs for BBC Democracy Live.
+As one of the BBC's Parliamentary Correspondents, Mark contributes to and presents a range of programmes across the BBC's radio and television output.
+Since 2002 he has been a correspondent for BBC Radio 4's Today in Parliament, presents BBC Parliament's political book review show, BOOKtalk, and regularly blogs for BBC Democracy Live.
 Previously he worked as a producer and reporter on BBC Radio 4's The Westminster Hour, and as the BBC's local government correspondent.